 - efforts to assign job duties so as to minimize problems of supervision or morale

 If there is no alternative available, or the employee is unable or unwilling to agree to an alternative, the college may take action including, but not limited to, an involuntary transfer or termination of employment.

-Family/household members may be appointed to positions when it has been determined that they are the most qualified candidates, and when the director of Human Resources has determined that the working relationship will not create a conflict of interest or the appearance of favoritism.
+Family/household members may be appointed to positions when it has been determined that they are the most qualified candidates, and when the Director of Human Resources has determined that the working relationship will not create a conflict of interest or the appearance of favoritism.

-The college shall not employ or contract with a family/household member of the president except under extraordinary circumstances deemed necessary and with explicit prior approval by the chair of the board of trustees
+The college shall not employ or contract with a family/household member of the president except under extraordinary circumstances deemed necessary and with explicit prior approval by the chair of the board of trustees.

-For the purposes of this policy, family/household members include: spouse, sibling, parent, child, grandparent, grandchild, niece, nephew, in-law, domestic partner, and person in a co-habitation relationship, as well as step-parents, stepchildren, step-siblings, step-grandparents and step-grandchildren.
+For the purposes of this policy, family/household members include: spouse, sibling, parent, child, grandparent, grandchild, niece, nephew, in-laws, domestic partner, and person in a co-habitation relationship, as well as step-parents, stepchildren, step-siblings, step-grandparents and step-grandchildren.
 This policy also applies to intimate partners defined as a person with whom the employee is having a current romantic and/or sexual relationship.